stephaneVercouillieBMID/slate/source/index.html.md

 **scope** | MUST contain at least `openid` or an HTTP ERROR not\_implemented will be returned. `offline\_access` value will yield an error.
 Other recognized values are: `profile`, `email`, `phone`, `address`.
 MUST also include the target service in the form `service:SERVICE_CODE`
 **response_type** | MUST be <code>code</code>.
 Other values will produce an HTTP ERROR not_implemented.
 **client_id** | MUST be a valid partner code as provided by the BMID during on-boarding process (this information is in the onboarding file).
-This value will be unique to each partner. redirect_uri | <!\[endif\]-->

-This value MUST match one of the values provided by the partner to the itsme administrator when registering the Partner.
+This value will be unique to each partner. redirect_uri | This value MUST match one of the values provided by the partner to the itsme administrator when registering the Partner.
 It must include the https scheme.
 Note: the Partner can define a different redirect_uri specific to each Service.
+**state** | an appropriate value is RECOMMENDED **response_mode** |<!\[endif\]-->

+Should not be used.

+Any supplied value will be ignored.

 > To authorize, use this code: